hannobraun/caterpillar/cp7/README.md

 - All **code is stored in text files**.
 Even though the previous approach, making the code's canonical form a parsed/analyzed representation, has many advantages that I'd like to explore in the future, it requires too much custom infrastructure to be viable.
-For now, we'll stick to text files, and thus get editors and version control for free.
+For now, I'll stick to text files, and thus get editors and version control for free.
 - A language that is **unapologetically dynamic**.
 Interpreted, dynamically typed, and no design considerations made to change any of that.
 Even though